8066 Haley Center

 Anton DiSclafani’s first novel, The Yonahlossee Riding Camp for Girls, was a New York Times bestseller, an Indie Next pick and bestseller, and a finalist for the Flaherty-Dunnan First Novel Prize.
 YRC was named a most anticipated book of the summer by The Wall Street Journal and Publishers Weekly, and was a summer book pick by USA Today and National Public Radio.
 It was named a book of the year by Slate, and has since been translated into twelve languages.
 Her nonfiction has appeared in Southbound, Rhapsody, and Biographile.
 She also wrote and performed a segment for This American Life.
 Her new novel, The After Party, about obsession and love in free-wheeling 1950s Houston, is forthcoming in May 2016 from Penguin/Riverhead.

 DiSclafani received her BA from Emory University, and her MFA from Washington University in St. Louis, where she was previously a Writer-in-Residence.
-Now an Assistant Professor at Auburn University, DiSclafani lives in Auburn with her husband and son.
+Now an associate professor at Auburn University, DiSclafani lives in Auburn with her husband and son.

 - B.A. from Emory University, in English/Creative Writing